 Each co-founder should be subject to time-based vesting on their shares.
 With time-based vesting, if a co-founder leaves the company, they will be entitled to keep only the shares they have vested to that point.

-Time-based vesting protects the company and the other co-founders in the event that the founding team’s initial assessment of someone’s future contributions turns out to be inaccurate.
-Co-founders may choose to part ways for any number of reasons.
+Time-based vesting protects the company and the other co-founders if the founding team’s initial assessment of someone’s future contributions is inaccurate.
+Co-founders may choose to part ways for various reasons.
 Without vesting, a co-founder could walk away at any time with a large chunk of the company’s shares.

 Equity—non-cash compensation that represents partial ownership in a company—allows you to attract talent to an early-stage startup.
-Equity is typically distributed among founders, financial backers, and employees who join the startup in its earliest stages.
+Founding team equity is typically distributed among those who join the startup in its earliest stages, i.e., founders, financial backers, and employees.

-Here are four factors to consider when determining an optimal equity split for founders:
+Here are four factors to consider for an optimal startup equity distribution for founders:

-1. Salary replacement: In some cases, co-founders and/or employees will agree to work for lower salaries in exchange for ownership in the company.
+In some cases, co-founders and/or employees will agree to work for lower salaries in exchange for ownership in the company.
 Be sure that wages satisfy laws governing their payment.
-Payment of employees through stock or stock options can violate both state and federal wage and hour laws if unaccompanied by sufficient pay.
+Paying employees through stock or stock options can violate state and federal wage and hour laws if unaccompanied by sufficient pay.

-2. Idea generation: Whoever proposed the chief value proposition of a company typically receives the greatest percentage of equity ownership.
-However, the division of equity may not be that simple.
+Whoever proposed the chief value proposition of a company typically receives the largest percentage of equity ownership.
+However, dividing equity's sum may not be that simple.
 Concrete, measurable contributions in capital and sweat equity might matter more to the success of your startup than a single idea.
 Therefore, a fair equity split will usually follow a careful analysis of the relative amount of early development work contributed by each co-founder.
-That requires a sort of balancing in which the goal is to fairly reward the early contributors while also leaving enough equity to incentivize others to contribute and to move the idea forward.
+That requires a balance in which the goal is to fairly reward the early contributors while also leaving enough equity to incentivize others to contribute and to move the idea forward.

-3. Development stage: Those who join a company in its earliest stages of development, such as before the seed or Series A round, often receive a larger grant of equity in recognition of the time they invested and the risk they assumed in working for such a young company.
+Those who join a company in its earliest stages, such as before the seed or Series A round, often receive a larger grant of equity in recognition of the time they invested and the risk they assumed in working for such a young company.

-4. Seed capital: If one co-founder provided more seed capital into the business than the other(s) they will often be rewarded for that through equity.
+If one co-founder provided more seed capital into the business than the other(s), equity would often be a way to reward them.